leok974/ai-finance-agent-oss/docs/TROUBLESHOOTING_CLOUDFLARE_TUNNEL.md

 - Keep credentials / tokens out of version control.
 - If switching to credentials-file mode, revert to config.yml + `tunnel: <UUID>` and remove `--token`.
 - Use `--loglevel debug` temporarily for deeper protocol traces; revert to `info` afterward.
+ - QUIC churn (intermittent timeout / datagram manager errors) is usually benign if at least one *Registered tunnel connection* remains; consider forcing HTTP/2 fallback by setting env `TUNNEL_TRANSPORT_PROTOCOL=http2` when diagnosing flaky UDP environments.
+ - When normalizing to HTTP origin, also remove stale `https://` entries in `config.yml` to avoid future regressions.